TeseoLou/clancy-nook-walking-tours/README.md

 ---

-### **Scope** (2.2)
-The Scope Plane in UX design addresses the functional and content requirements necessary to fulfil the strategic objectives outlined in the Strategy Plane.
-While the Strategy Plane defines _why_ the project exists and _who_ it serves, the Scope Plane determines _what_ the website needs to achieve those goals.

-The Scope Plane encompasses both **functional requirements** (features and interactivity) and **content requirements** (information and media).
-These elements work together to deliver a seamless user experience that meets user needs and supports the business objectives.
-By focusing on the scope early in the process, developers can outline a clear plan that ensures every feature or piece of content serves a defined purpose, avoiding feature creep or misaligned priorities.

-For the Clancy Nook website, the Scope Plane is essential to identifying the core features of the website by establishing what functional and content requirements will enable the project to meet its business goals and user needs effectively.
-The _Components_, _User Stories_, and _Business Goals_ presenting previously play a crucial role in defining and prioritising these requirements, ensuring the project remains focused and aligned with its objectives.

-#### **Deriving Requirements**
-Through this analysis, it becomes evident that the components summarise the essential requirements for the website in terms of what must be achieved to deliver value to both users and the business.
-These requirements naturally prioritise themselves into three categories: must-have, should-have, and could-have requirements.

-Must-Have
-- Give the Users an Overall Feel for the Brand/Aesthetic
-- Share Information about Clancy Nook
-- Present the Available Tours
-- Provide Clear Pricing Information
-- Guide Users Through the Website Seamlessly
-- Receive Communications from Users
-- Show Reviews from Previous Clients
-- Enhance User Engagement and Accessibility
-- Instruct Users on How to Book

-Should-Have
-- Share Images from Previous Tours
-- Link to Various Social Media Outlets
-- Enable Users to Submit Their Own Reviews
-- Showcase Concession or Community Rates
-- Offer Private Booking Information

-Could-Have
-- Provide Supplementary Media

-#### **Functional Requirements**
-Functional requirements define the features and behaviors a website must have to meet user and business goals.
-In UX design and development, they ensure the website functions as intended, allowing users to navigate, submit forms, and access information easily.
-During development, these requirements act as a blueprint, helping prioritise tasks and allocate resources, ensuring the site fulfils its purpose, from booking tours to sharing reviews effectively.

-To determine which project requirements have functional requisites, we need to review the user stories, business goals, and UX components.
-I have categorise functional requirements based on their scope and application:
-- **Macro Functions:** Apply universally across the entire website (e.g., responsive navigation, accessibility).
-- **Meso Functions:** Apply across multiple but not all pages or features (e.g., booking and review instructions).
-- **Micro Functions:** Apply to specific sections or elements (e.g., the contact form functionality, image gallery).

-Must-Have
+## Scope (2.2)

+The Scope Plane in UX design addressed the functional and content requirements necessary to fulfill the strategic objectives outlined in the Strategy Plane.
+While the Strategy Plane defined _why_ the project existed and _who_ it served, the Scope Plane determined _what_ the website needed to achieve those goals.

+For the Clancy Nook website, the Scope Plane was essential to identifying the core features of the website by establishing what functional and content requirements enabled the project to meet its business goals and user needs effectively.
+The components, user stories, and business goals presented previously played a crucial role in defining and prioritizing these requirements, ensuring the project remained focused and aligned with its objectives.

+### **Deriving Requirements**

+Through this analysis, it became evident that the components summarized the essential requirements for the website in terms of what had to be achieved to deliver value to both users and the business.
+These requirements naturally prioritized themselves into three categories: must-have, should-have, and could-have requirements.

+**Must-Have**
+- Give users an overall feel for the brand/aesthetic
+- Share information about Clancy Nook
+- Present the available tours
+- Provide clear pricing information
+- Guide users through the website seamlessly
+- Receive communications from users
+- Show reviews from previous clients
+- Enhance user engagement and accessibility
+- Instruct users on how to book

+**Should-Have**
+- Share images from previous tours
+- Link to various social media outlets
+- Enable users to submit their own reviews
+- Showcase concession or community rates
+- Offer private booking information

+**Could-Have**
+- Provide supplementary media

+### **Functional Requirements**

+Functional requirements defined the features and behaviors a website needed to meet user and business goals.
+In UX design and development, they ensured the website functioned as intended, allowing users to navigate, submit forms, and access information easily.
+During development, these requirements acted as a blueprint, helping prioritize tasks and allocate resources, ensuring the site fulfilled its purpose, from booking tours to sharing reviews effectively.

+To determine which project requirements had functional requisites, the user stories, business goals, and UX components were reviewed.
+Functional requirements were categorized based on their scope and application:

+- **Macro Functions:** Applied universally across the entire website (e.g., responsive navigation, accessibility).
+- **Meso Functions:** Applied across multiple but not all pages or features (e.g., booking and review instructions).
+- **Micro Functions:** Applied to specific sections or elements (e.g., the contact form functionality, image gallery).

+**Must-Have**
 - **Macro**:
-  - Seamless navigation across pages.
+  - Seamless navigation across pages
-  - Accessibility features (e.g., alt text, keyboard navigation).
+  - Accessibility features (e.g., alt text, keyboard navigation)
-  - Responsive design for all devices.
+  - Responsive design for all devices
-  - Functional links to booking options (Eventbrite).
+  - Functional links to booking options (Eventbrite)
 - **Meso**:
-  - Clear booking links.
+  - Clear booking links
-  - Tour highlights.
+  - Tour highlights
-  - Intuitive navigation with feedback animations.
+  - Intuitive navigation with feedback animations
 - **Micro**:
-  - Functional contact form for user inquiries.
+  - Functional contact form for user inquiries
-  - Accessible reviews from past clients.
+  - Accessible reviews from past clients
-  - Clearly displayed dynamic pricing information.
+  - Clearly displayed dynamic pricing information

-Should-Have
+**Should-Have**
 - **Macro**:
-  - Social media icons linking to platforms.
+  - Social media icons linking to platforms
-  - User-generated content uploads (e.g., photos, reviews).
+  - User-generated content uploads (e.g., photos, reviews)
 - **Micro**:
-  - Responsive Gallery Page.
+  - Responsive gallery page
 - **Meso**:
-  - Option for users to submit reviews directly via the site or linked platforms.
+  - Option for users to submit reviews directly via the site or linked platforms

-Could-Have
+**Could-Have**
 - **Meso**:
-  - Supplementary downloadables, e.g, PDFs of tours.
+  - Supplementary downloadable materials (e.g., PDFs of tours)
 - **Micro**:
-  - Features for private bookings, e.g., pre-filled forms.
+  - Features for private bookings (e.g., pre-filled forms)
-  - Playable media e.g., media snippets of guide or tour previews.
+  - Playable media (e.g., media snippets of the guide or tour previews)

-#### **Content Requirements**
+### **Content Requirements**

-Content requirements are the textual, visual, and aesthetic elements a website needs to meet user needs and fulfil its purpose.
-They translate the website's strategy and scope into tangible components that align with business goals and user stories.
+Content requirements defined the textual, visual, and aesthetic elements a website needed to meet user needs and fulfill its purpose.
+They translated the website's strategy and scope into tangible components that aligned with business goals and user stories.

-For Clancy Nook, content requirements provide the _what_ and _how_, filling the website's framework and ensuring users can access relevant materials like tour information, imagery, and branding elements, directly enhancing the site's usability and overall user experience (UX).
+For Clancy Nook, content requirements provided the _what_ and _how_, filling the website's framework and ensuring users could access relevant materials like tour information, imagery, and branding elements.
+These requirements directly enhanced the site's usability and overall user experience (UX).

-Content is the information users interact with on a website.
-It drives engagement, builds trust, and communicates value.
-For Clancy Nook, clearly defined content requirements help ensure users can easily read and understand essential information, like tour schedules and pricing and create a visually appealing and cohesive aesthetic to align with the brand's identity.
+Content was the information users interacted with on a website.
+It drove engagement, built trust, and communicated value.
+For Clancy Nook, clearly defined content requirements ensured users could easily read and understand essential information, such as tour schedules and pricing, while also creating a visually appealing and cohesive aesthetic to align with the brand's identity.

-To ensure a comprehensive and organised development process, the content requirements are divided into the following categories:
+To ensure a comprehensive and organized development process, the content requirements were divided into the following categories:
-- **Graphic Content:** These elements represent visual assets that enhance user engagement and showcase Clancy Nook's unique identity.
+- **Graphic Content:** Visual assets that enhanced user engagement and showcased Clancy Nook's unique identity.
-- **Textual Content:** Convey essential information and guide users through the website.
+- **Textual Content:** Essential information guiding users through the website.
-- **Aesthetic Content:** These elements define the visual presentation of the website and reinforce the brand.
+- **Aesthetic Content:** Defined the visual presentation of the website and reinforced the brand.
-- **Interactive Content** This category includes dynamic content elements that facilitate user interaction.
+- **Interactive Content:** Dynamic content elements that facilitated user interaction.

-Must-Have
+**Must-Have**
-- **Graphic**
+- **Graphic**:
-   - Professional Logo
+  - Professional logo
-   - Tour Image
+  - Tour images
-   - Image of Tourguide
+  - Image of the tour guide
 - **Textual**:
-   - Tour Information
+  - Tour information
-   - Page/Section Headings
+  - Page/section headings
-   - Tour Details
+  - Tour details
-   - Contact Information
+  - Contact information
 - **Aesthetic**:
-   - Cohesive Color Palette
+  - Cohesive color palette
-   - Readable Typography
+  - Readable typography
 - **Interactive**:
-   - Links to Booking/Review Platforms
+  - Links to booking/review platforms
-   - Contact Forms Elements
+  - Contact form elements

-Should-Have
+**Should-Have**
 - **Graphic**:
-   - More Imagery of Tours
+  - More imagery of tours
 - **Textual**:
-   - Reviews from Past Clients
+  - Reviews from past clients
 - **Interactive**:
-   - Social Media Links
+  - Social media links

-Could-Have
+**Could-Have**
 - **Graphic**:
-   - High-quality, Videos of Guide and Tours
+  - High-quality videos of the guide and tours
 - **Textual**:
   - Downloadable brochures

-#### **Core Features**
+### **Core Features**

-Core Features outline the key parts integrated into the Clancy Nook website to ensure it meets both user and business goals.
-These features stem from the previously defined strategy and scope, helping prioritise functionality and content into deliverables.
+Core Features outlined the key parts integrated into the Clancy Nook website to ensure it met both user and business goals.
+These features stemmed from the previously defined strategy and scope, helping prioritize functionality and content into deliverables.

-Each feature has been categorised as a must-have, should-have, or could-have, based on its importance and feasibility, and further classified as Site, Page, Section, or Elemental Features to clarify its scope of application.
+Each feature was categorized as a must-have, should-have, or could-have, based on its importance and feasibility, and further classified as Site, Page, Section, or Elemental Features to clarify its scope of application.

 | Component                               | Importance | Feasibility | Category  | Priority |
 |-----------------------------------------|------------|-------------|------------|---------------|